seer-lab/ConMAn/README.md

 # Downloading and Installing ConMAn

 The ConMAn Operators are free for download and are distributed under the MIT license.
-The first step to getting ConMAn setup is download the the TXL compiler/interpreter from [www.txl.ca]{http://www.txl.ca}.
+The first step to getting ConMAn setup is download the the [TXL](https://www.txl.ca) compiler/interpreter.
 The next step is to download the mutation operator source files directly from this repository.

 # Running ConMAn